 With regards the body of the Abstract you need to make a clear statement of the topic of your paper and your research question.
 You need to say how your research was/is being undertaken.
 For example, is it empirical or theoretical?
 Is it quantitative or qualitative?
 Perhaps it follows the critical research method.
 What value are your findings and to whom will they be of use?

 The Abstract should then briefly describe the work to be discussed in your paper and also give a concise summary of the findings.
 Finally your Abstract should not include diagrams and in general references are not required in the Abstract.

-The marketing of your proposed paper needs to be done within the word limit of 200-300 words.
-It is poor practice not to use the 200 words and it is considered a bad tactic to go over the limit of 300.
+The marketing of your proposed paper needs to be done within the word limit of 300 to 500 words.
+It is poor practice not to use the 300 word minimum and it is considered a bad tactic to go over the limit of 500 words.

 Keywords and Key Phrases

 Although not part of the Abstract as such, most journals and conferences now expect authors to provide key words at the same time as the Abstract.
 Key words or phrases are used by Internet search engines to locate the paper.
 Somewhere between 5 and 10 Key Words are normally required and they should be the words which most closely reflect the content of the paper.

 During the abstract selection process the following 12 points are used as a guide.
 We strongly recommend that you ensure your abstract satisfies these points.

 1. Does the abstract capture the interest of a potential reader of the paper?

 2. Is the abstract well written in terms of language, grammar, etc.?